mmmmliu/doppler_profiling/README.md

 6)  Caculate relative velocity between a sender and the receiver based on this Euqation ∆v = ∆f*c/fo, ∆f is the frequence offset, c is the speed of sounds, fo is the emitted frequency f

-7)  draw relative velocity on screen.
+7)  Draw relative velocity on screen.

 ### Send data